ObeoNetwork/M2Doc/capella/index.md

 ![The feature to install.]({{page.relativePath}}/capella/images/Install.png "The feature to install.")

+Note: if your are installing other Capella extensions such as capella-requirements-vp or filtering using dropins, you shall not select the jsoup feature.

 # Deploying the In-Flight Entertainment System (IFE) example

 After restarting Capella, you can deploye the In-Flight Entertainment System (IFE) example in your workspace with the following steps: